×

 Food Grade Terpenes

-Safely recreating full-spectrum cannabis effects relies on the inclusion of food grade terpenes.
+Safely recreating full-spectrum effects relies on the inclusion of food-grade terpenes.

 What Are The Qualities of Food Grade Terpenes?

-Materials that have been designated as food grade can be substances that are approved to come into contact with food, or substances that are actually safe to consume.
-In the case of terpenes, food grade simply means terpenes that have been extracted from a natural resource, such as citrus fruits, pine trees and cannabis.
+Materials that have been designated as food grade can be substances that are approved to come into contact with food, or substances that are safe to consume.
+In the case of terpenes, food-grade simply means terpenes that have been extracted from a natural resource, such as citrus fruits, pine trees, and hemp.

-In the case of terpenes, food grade simply means terpenes that have been extracted from a natural resource, such as citrus fruits, pine trees and cannabis and are safe to consume.
+In the case of terpenes, food-grade simply means terpenes that have been extracted from a natural resource, such as citrus fruits, pine trees, and hemp, and are safe to consume.

 Are All Terpenes Food Grade?

-The short answer is no, not all terpenes are food grade.
-Food grade terpenes refer to all terpenes that have been extracted from any natural source, including cannabis.
-The molecular structure of food grade terpenes isolated from cannabis and other plants are identical, producing the same olfactory and gustatory effects.
+The short answer is no, not all terpenes are food-grade.
+Food-grade terpenes refer to all terpenes that have been extracted from any natural source, including hemp.
+The molecular structure of food-grade terpenes isolated from hemp and other plants are identical, producing the same olfactory and gustatory effects.

 The short answer is no, not all terpenes are food grade.

-Why Should Food Grade Terpenes Be Combined With Cannabis?
+Why Should Food Grade Terpenes Be Combined With hemp?

-Overall, infusing food grade terpenes with cannabis products can help elevate the cannabis’ aromatic and flavor profiles while helping reproduce the full flower effect.
-However, reconstructing the right terpene profile or creating a brand-new flavor experience begins by assembling the highest quality, food grade terpenes to deliver a safe, consumer-friendly cannabis experience.
+Overall, infusing food-grade terpenes with hemp products can help elevate the aromatic and flavor profiles while helping reproduce the full flower effect.
+However, reconstructing the right terpene profile or creating a brand-new flavor experience begins by assembling the highest quality, food-grade terpenes to deliver a safe, consumer-friendly experience.

-Infusing food grade terpenes with cannabis products can help elevate the cannabis’ aromatic and flavor profiles while helping reproduce the full flower effect.
+Infusing food-grade terpenes with hemp products can help elevate the aromatic and flavor profiles while helping reproduce the full flower effect.

-Explore how Food Grade Terpenes can be added to Cannabis Extraction and Concentrates.
+Explore how Food Grade Terpenes can be added to Extraction and Concentrates.